Overhaulin': Production

 Each episode would take a significant amount of planning, starting with the producers reviewing the thousands of submissions from those wanting to have a friend's or family member's vehicle overhauled, selecting a deserving person, and setting everything in motion.
 Most builds would take place in Southern California, and true to the show's premise, the team would have only eight days to complete the build.
 Up to sixty people could be involved at any one time with the show.
 According to Associate Producer Jim Holloway, the show would assemble a team of seven or eight "A-Team" volunteer builders about four to five days before taping would start.
 The builders, who were usually masters of their craft, "work[ed] together... [with] a sense of camaraderie amongst them."
 Sometimes builders would leave the build, causing Chip Foose to request help from a friend or cohort to help the team finish.
 Holloway noted that "we couldn't do the show without the builders or our sponsors."
 The set would have the names and logos of various sponsors, many of whom often helped with the build.

 Once the project was chosen and scheduled, the show's major sponsors would ship parts to the build facility in advance of the show, while other sponsors would maintain a small on-site inventory.
 This would allow such items as air-filter housings, tire sizes, and so on to be test fit without having to wait for shipments.

 According to Holloway, each completed vehicle is worth around $150,000, but "in reality, they're priceless...
 Chip's so busy that it's almost impossible to get a car from the Foose shop, no matter how much money you've got."
 In an interview, Foose said that "for me, seeing the look on the owner's face is the most rewarding part of the show.
 It's almost overwhelming to see their response, and it's the whole reason I do it.
 We worked hard to make their dream come true."

 CNN's Warrior One

 In 2006, the show remodeled a 1993 Hummer H1 that CNN used to cover the war in Iraq.
 Over a one-week period, the Overhaulin crew replaced the engine, raised the vehicle's body and air brushed images of correspondents and troops onto the Hummer.
 They also added a DVD player, four televisions and a state-of-the-art sound system.
-TLC unveiled the revamped Hummer, named "Warrior One," in front of a swarm of fans, media and CNN employees.
+TLC unveiled the revamped Hummer, named "Warrior One", in front of a group of fans, media and CNN employees.
 According to co-host Chris Jacobs, "we wanted to commemorate the journalists who risked their lives, and in some cases, gave their lives to tell the story of the war."

 The vehicle was unveiled in CNN Center in Atlanta, and was sold in 2007 Barrett-Jackson Scottsdale auction for $1,000,000.00 in a Fisher House Foundation charity lot.